mehrdadzakershahrak/MindForge-Framework/docs/CONTRIBUTING.md

+# Contributing to [Your Project Name]

+We welcome contributions that align with our project's principles and mission.
+Here's how you can contribute.

+## Be Scrappy

+- Experiment, try new things, and share your results.
+- Use personal sandboxes for experiments.
+- Submit pull requests with a summary of findings.

+## Avoid Vendor Lockin

+- Contributions should be compatible with multiple AI providers.
+- Preference for open-source solutions.

+## Task-Constrained Approach

+- Contributions should be accompanied by empirical data.
+- Features should be testable and focused on the framework's capabilities.

-## Contribution Guidelines
+## Avoiding Overcomplication
-### Scope of Contributions
-We encourage contributions that:

-Embrace Scrappiness: We value initiative and experimentation.
-If you have an idea that you believe will benefit the project, don't hesitate to try it out.
-Use your own environments to test your ideas, and share your findings with the community.
-If your experiments prove successful, they may be integrated into the main branch through a pull request.

-Promote Diversity in Dependencies: While we strive to be model agnostic, it's crucial that we avoid vendor lock-in, especially single-source dependencies.
-Contributions should preferably be compatible with open-source models and allow for interoperability among different AI providers and technologies.

-Adhere to Task-Constrained Development: Understand that our framework's capabilities are determined by the tasks it can perform.
-Your contributions should align with our current task space and capabilities.
-All new features should be accompanied by tests that provide empirical data to support their effectiveness.

-Simplify, Don't Overcomplicate: Aim for simplicity in your contributions.
-Set modest goals and make incremental improvements.
-Our vision is grand, but we achieve it one step at a time.
-Contributions that add unnecessary complexity without clear benefits will be critically reviewed.

-Forge New Principles: As we navigate new territories in software architecture, be open to challenging and redefining established paradigms.
-We encourage contributions that explore new principles of autonomous software design.
+- Aim for simplicity and clarity.
+- Small, incremental steps are valued over large, complex changes.

+## Establish New Principles

+- Be open to redefining software paradigms.
+- Contributions should potentially introduce new principles of autonomous software design.

-Pull Request Process
+## Pull Requests

-Fork the repository.
+- Fork the repo.
-Create your feature branch (git checkout -b feature/AmazingFeature).
+- Create your feature branch (`git checkout -b feature/YourFeature`).
-Commit your changes (git commit -m 'Add some AmazingFeature').
+- Commit your changes (`git commit -am 'Add some feature'`).
-Push to the branch (git push origin feature/AmazingFeature).
+- Push to the branch (`git push origin feature/YourFeature`).
-Open a pull request detailing your changes and how they contribute to the principles above.
+- Create a new Pull Request.

+## Code Reviews

+All pull requests are subject to code review and approval by project maintainers.

+Thank you for your contributions!